-Other comprises property assets directly acquired by the Group, either in settlement of debt or where the asset is deemed to be of strategic importance to the Group objectives.
+The Group also acquires trading properties either in settlement of debt or where the asset is deemed to be of strategic importance to the Group objectives.
+Two properties were acquired in Q4 at a cost of €60m. (refer to note 21 for further detail).